 Let me explain RPA by breaking it down:

-- Robotic: Involving a machine which mimics human actions
+- Robotic: Involving a machine that mimics human actions

-- Process: A step-by-step sequence which can complete a task
+- Process: A step-by-step sequence that can complete a task

 - Automation: Having no human intervention